How Many Claims Does It Take for an Insurance Company to Drop You?

 Too Many At-Fault Accidents

-If you’ve been involved in more than two accidents within a three-year period for which you are liable, you may be dropped.
+If you’ve been involved in three or more accidents within a three-year period for which you are liable, you may be dropped.

 Too Many Claims

 Your insurance carrier may consider dropping you simply because you file too many claims, regardless of severity or fault.
 The simple truth is that insurers are in business to make money, and if they have to pay out more to you than they are bringing in from your premiums, they will probably drop you from their rolls.

 Ways You Can Avoid Being Dropped

 There are several things that you can do to maintain a “low risk” status and reduce the chances of your insurance coverage being canceled or non-renewed.

 This one is obvious.
 Don’t drink and drive, and follow all traffic laws.
 If you drive safely, you are much less likely to get into an accident or receive a ticket.